Probably the most frequent question I get from my clients is how to prepare and label products for Amazon FBA.

 Log in to your seller central account and head over to Inventory / Manage FBA shipments / Continue with shipping plan

 Go through the process of creating an inbound shipping plan.
 This way you will notify Amazon about the upcoming shipment, so they can expect your products and plan storage levels accordingly.

-Whether you have decided to go with case packed or individually packed, either way you will have to put your products into big brown boxes.
+Whether you have decided to go with a case packed or individually packed, either way, you will have to put your products into big brown boxes.
 This is called secondary packaging.

 Pack your product in secondary packaging (a.k.a. big brown boxes) accordingly.

 Now it’s time to buy and apply prepaid shipping labels on these brown boxes.

 You see, Amazon has partnerships with several major shipping couriers, so you can get cheaper rates for US ground shipping when sending your inventory to Amazon FBA warehouses.

 Once your inbound shipment plan is created click on Work on shipment and go through the process of buying prepaid shipping labels.